 You might talk to a therapist together who specializes in these sorts of issues.
-They can help you stop arguing, but they can also weigh in on the particular contention areas.
+They can help you stop arguing and weigh in on particular contention areas.
 This way, you have some expert advice you can hopefully both agree to follow.

 Present a United Front

-One of the reasons it matters so much that you agree on raising a child is that if one of you tells the child something, and the other one says something completely different, that’s going to confuse them.
+One of the reasons it matters so much that you agree on raising a child is that if one of you tells the child something and the other says something completely different, that will confuse them.
 If that happens, it’s almost like you’re forcing the youngster to choose between their two parents or guardians.
-That’s cruel, so you don’t want ever to do it.
+That isn’t kind, so you don’t ever want to do it.

-When you can agree on conducting yourself in each child-rearing situation, you’re giving the child the same answer every time.
+When you agree on conducting yourself in each child-rearing situation, you give the child the same answer every time.
 That way, they might not always like what you have to say, but at least you’re working as a unit.
 The child will respect that and follow your instructions a lot better if they can see that you agree on whatever the issue is.

 If Necessary, Move on from Each Other

 If you have tried everything to get on the same page with each other, and you still can’t do it, it could be that you will have to go your separate ways.
-Remember that you’re raising a human being, and if all they see during their formative years is two parents fighting right in front of them, that’s going to damage their fragile psyche.
+Remember that you’re raising a human being, and if all they see during their formative years is two parents fighting right in front of them, that will damage their fragile psyche.

 If you can’t agree on how to raise a child, that might be the final straw that breaks the two of you up.
-You can separate or divorce, and either one or the other of you can get custody.
-You might also share custody, and the child can be with one of you one week and the other the following week.
+You can separate or divorce, and either one or you can get custody.
+You might also share custody; the child can be with one of you one week and the other the following week.

-That’s seldom ideal for the child, but each of you can lay down your own household rules at least in that scenario.
+That’s seldom ideal for the child, but you can lay down your household rules, at least in that scenario.
 The child will understand that there are some things one parent will allow, but the other one will not.